voronianski/node-grvtr/README.md

 npm test
 ```

-or if you have jasmine node installed globally with such command:
+or if you have [jasmine-node](https://github.com/mhevery/jasmine-node) installed globally with such command:

 ```javascript
 jasmine-node test